Mac Upgrades

 Backing up your Mac

-Also recently I read a blog posting about Macintosh backup software.
+Also recently I read a no longer online blog posting about Macintosh backup software.
 It was an exhaustive comparison, but the conclusion was that only SuperDuper! backed up everything correctly.
 As someone who has paid for Retrospect and Carbon Copy Cloner this was a bit disappointing.
 Both Retrospect and Carbon Copy Cloner have worked OK for me.
 Retrospect is far from perfect but you can create a lot of custom scripts.
 My complaint with Carbon Copy Cloner is the automation.
 It just doesn’t seem to work (at all?) like I would expect.
 I will keep using Retrospect for regular user directory backups and maybe switch to SuperDuper! when I clone my entire hard drive to an external firewire volume.

 XBench Comparisons